MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/openads-on-iis.md

 First, download the latest stable release of the OpenAds application.
 For this article, we use openads-2.4.1 downloaded from the mirror [http://www.openads.org/products/openads/download?ext=zip&amp;utm\_source=openads&amp;utm\_medium=f&amp;utm\_campaign=upgrade241](http://www.openads.org/products/openads/download?ext=zip&amp;utm_source=openads&amp;utm_medium=f&amp;utm_campaign=upgrade241).

-Once you download the package, uncompress it and copy all the files and folders to C:\Inetpub\wwwroot\openads.
+Once you download the package, uncompress it and copy all the files and folders to `C:\Inetpub\wwwroot\openads`.

 ## Set Up the Database